flesler/lucky/README.md

     -C, --no-colors        Do not use fancy colors in output -v, --verbose [level]  Verbosity level (0-4) [default 1] -s, --silent           Alias for --verbose=0
-    -8, --eightball        Transform into a Magic 8-ball
+    -n, --number           Output only the luck number -8, --eightball        Transform into a magic 8-ball

   Exit code:

     Exits successfully only if luck is above average
 ```

 ## Examples